 In addition, the DocHub add-on accommodates Google Workspace and Dropbox integration.
 You can use it to edit and sign documents from Google apps, then share them among your Google contacts.

 SignHouse can fit your current work processes through integration with Dropbox, OneDrive, Google Drive, and more.
-It supports multiple document formats, including PDF, DOC, DOCX, and JPG.
+It supports multiple document formats, including the ability to sign PDF, DOC + DOCX, images and more.

 Pricing Offer